MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/13-security.md

 Once users are set up and the data is encrypted at rest, the migration team should review the network data flows.
 Azure Database for MySQL provides several mechanisms to secure the networking layers by limiting access to only authorized users, applications, and devices.

-The first line of defense for protecting the MySQL instance is to implement [firewall rules](../../concepts-firewall-rules.md).
+The frontline of defense for protecting the MySQL instance is to implement [firewall rules](../../concepts-firewall-rules.md).
 IP addresses can be limited to only valid locations when accessing the instance via internal or external IPs.
 If the MySQL instance is destined to only serve internal applications, then [restrict public access](../../howto-deny-public-network-access.md).

 When moving an application to Azure along with the MySQL workload, it's likely there are been multiple virtual networks setup in a hub and spoke pattern that requires [Virtual Network Peering](/azure/virtual-network/virtual-network-peering-overview) to be configured.